-Channel time is divided into superframes, with each superframe composed of two major parts, the beacon period (BP) and the data period.
-Beacon transmission and reception in the BP and merging of BPs are specified in 15.5.5.
+For scheduled channel access, channel time is divided into superframes, with each superframe composed of two major parts, the beacon period (BP) and the data period.
+Beacon transmission and reception in the BP and merging of BPs are specified in 16.5.

 During the data period devices send and receive data using reservations established using the distributed reservation protocol (DRP).
-The DRP enables a device to gain scheduled access to the medium within a negotiated reservation, and is specified in 15.6.
+The DRP enables a device to gain scheduled access to the medium within a negotiated reservation, and is specified in 16.6.